rguest20/MS1-Elite/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer, except for a short excerpt of code written by Stack Overflow User: Knightkiddo.
+This code allowed the creation of the text on the front page.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images were used under fair use clauses for the purpose of Review.
+The artwork is the property of Frontier and their subsiduaries.

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.
+The tutor team also supported in the creation of this README.

 ## Known issues
 - ~~New front page requires styling and a footer~~
 - To extend this page I would add extra games and extend the walkthrough even further to cover more topics within the games.
 - Email PHP does not function on the GitHub Sample Page.
-To see a functional version, please visit [HERE](http:/r-guest-developer.world/ms1)
+To see a functional version, please visit [HERE](http://r-guest-developer.world/ms1/submit.html)